bfv/docker4oe/pas-application/https-loadbalanced/README.md

 Since we're orchestrating multiple container we use `Docker Compose` to tie them all together.

 ## flow
-First we need to replace all the ${mydomain} and ${mydomainemail} placeholders with you actual domain/email.
+- First we need to replace all the ${mydomain} and ${mydomainemail} placeholders with you actual domain/email.
 Note: the email address should belong to the domain.
 Herefore there's `replace.sh`, edit this file to set DOMAIN and EMAILADDRESS to their correct values.
+- Run `replace.sh`.
-Run `replace.sh`.
-Next we setup Apache and Certbot.
+- Next we setup Apache and Certbot.
 Certbot is the letsencrypt container to make obtaining a certificate easy.
-Run `init-letsencrypt.sh`.
+- Run `init-letsencrypt.sh`.
 What this does is creating a temp certificate to make sure that Apache will be able to start (with SSL settings enabled).
 After that the certbot requests the certificates.
+- use `docker-compose down` to shutdown the running containers.
+- use `docker-compose up` to start everything.
+For unknown reasons this may fail the first time.
+Do a "down" and "" up again and then you're good to go.

 ## load balancing three PAS instances
 The `data/apache/pas/pas.conf` file reflects what is necessary to devide the load over 3 PAS instances and do a healthcheck every 5 seconds.